Alleluia, dulce carmen: Melody

-Various melodies are currently in use, and while the original medieval manuscripts do not give a specific written melody, English translations of the 19th century relied on the transcriptions from the Gregorian repertoire of François de La Feillée, an 18th-century priest attached to the cathedral at Chartres who had promoted and gathered neo-Gallican chant outside of the strictly Roman liturgy.
+While the original medieval manuscripts do not give a specific written melody, English translations of the 19th century relied on the transcriptions from the Gregorian repertoire of François de La Feillée, an 18th-century priest attached to the cathedral at Chartres who had promoted and gathered neo-Gallican chant outside of the strictly Roman liturgy.

+Various melodies are currently in use.
+Hymn tunes include Dulce Carmen by Michael Haydn, Alleluia, Dulce Carmen by Edward J. Hopkins, and Lauda Anima (Praise, My Soul) by John Goss.
+Plainsong chants include Urbs Beata Jerusalem and Tibi Christus Splendor Patris.

 Lyrics

-Alleluia, dulce mater expresses mixed feelings of joy and bitterness.
+Alleluia, dulce carmen expresses mixed feelings of joy and bitterness.
 The setting, which refers to the Babylonian captivity with elements linked to Psalm 134 and Psalm 135, is also the main theme of pre-Lenten celebrations in Eastern Orthodoxy Sundays of the Triodion.
-It is in contrast with the hymn Alleluia perenne used in the Mozarabic rite in the same liturgical context but which establishes the perpetuity of the alleluia in heaven, underscoring the hope of its gladsome return, and the security that the Church never ceases to sing alleluia throughout the year.
+It is in contrast with the hymn Alleluia perenne used in the Mozarabic rite in the same liturgical context but which establishes the perpetuity of the alleluia in heaven, underscoring the hope of its gladsome return, and the security that there the Church never ceases to sing "Alleluia" throughout the year.

 Here is the lyric translation by Anglican cleric John Mason Neale, composed in 1851: